Each dog must have it's day: once in a while I put together a group for my own musical projects

 Lots of musicians form a group to do something they are particularly passionate about: sometimes to perform in new ways, sometimes to save lovely music from neglect.
 One such project I've been really glad to be involved in is Clare Salaman's 'Society of Strange and Ancient Instruments'

 project called the 'Ministry of Angels'.
 I'm a bit worried I was asked because I'm strange and ancient.
-I play 3 different bass instruments (and a drum) for those concerts.
+I play 3 different bass instruments for those concerts.

 PHOTO: Anna Alcock